LymphangioleiomyomatosisSymptoms, Doctors, Treatments, Advances & More

 Loyola University Medical Center

-Daniel Dilling is an Intensive Care Medicine specialist and a Pulmonary Medicine provider in Oakbrook Terrace, Illinois.
+Daniel Dilling is an Intensive Care Medicine provider practicing medicine in Maywood, Illinois.
 Dr. Dilling is rated as an Elite provider by MediFind in the treatment of Lymphangioleiomyomatosis.
-His top areas of expertise are Lymphangioleiomyomatosis, Pulmonary Fibrosis, Idiopathic Pulmonary Fibrosis, Lung Transplant, and Gastrostomy.
-Dr. Dilling is currently accepting new patients.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Lymphangioleiomyomatosis, Acute Interstitial Pneumonia, Pulmonary Fibrosis, Lung Transplant, and Gastrostomy.

-Kazuhisa Takahashi practices in Hongo, Japan.
+Kazuhisa Takahashi practices practicing medicine in Tokyo, Japan.
 Takahashi is rated as an Elite expert by MediFind in the treatment of Lymphangioleiomyomatosis.
-Their top areas of expertise are Lymphangioleiomyomatosis, Lung Cancer, Birt-Hogg-Dube Syndrome, Spinal Fusion, and Osteotomy.
+They are also highly rated in 59 other conditions, according to our data.
+Their clinical expertise encompasses Lymphangioleiomyomatosis, Birt-Hogg-Dube Syndrome, Acute Interstitial Pneumonia, Spinal Fusion, and Osteotomy.

 Summary: Pulmonary lymphangioleiomyomatosis (LAM) is a destructive lung disease typically affecting women of childbearing age.
 Currently, there is no effective therapy for the disease and the prognosis is poor.
 This study is designed to determine the disease processes involved at the level of cells and molecules, in order to develop more effective therapy.
 Researchers intend to identify the proteins and ge...